 I am under no illusion that my defense of a sober-minded, moderate complementarianism will win over the principled egalitarian easily.
 It took me years to change my mind.
 For Dr. Barr, her painful past might probably be too much for her to even counsel a more moderate proposal championed by a Russell Moore, a Tim and Kathy Keller, J.I.
 Packer, or a C.S.
 Lewis.
 But I wish she would reconsider.
 I have learned that the best way of critiquing a theological position you disagree with is best done by engaging the best arguments that represent that position, instead of focusing on the extremes.

-Otherwise, the prospects for establishing Christian unity within the broader Protestant evangelical movement remain rather grim.
+With the impasse that Dr. Barr presents to the reader, the prospects for establishing Christian unity within the broader Protestant evangelical movement remain rather grim.
 Unless something significant happens to tone down the extremes in this debate, we will have to accept that the future of evangelicalism will be a split movement, with egalitarian churches on one side of the street, and complementarian churches on the other side of the street.
 This makes me very sad.
 Is this really the type of global church that God really wants for us?

 At the same time, I want to give Beth Allison Barr the benefit of the doubt, as I can tell that she has the best of intentions, in presenting her thesis, in her effort to make a positive Scriptural argument in favor of women serving as elders.
 She firmly believes that the entirety of her message in The Making of Biblical Womanhood, at least regarding her historical research, is meant to “set women free.”
 Perhaps Dr. Barr is genuinely persuaded by the New Testament scholarship of egalitarians like a Ben Witherington, Cynthia Long Westfall, or Catherine Clark Kroeger, noted above.
 Very well then.
 If someone can help me see what I am not seeing in their arguments, then please advise me as to where I am misguided.
 In the meantime, I hope that one can still be friends despite our disagreements.